The Sierpinski Carpet as a Final Coalgebra

-Otherwise, $(t,s)$ occurs in a ``hole'' which we will need to navigate around.
-Again, we are restricting our attention to the case when $r\leq t$ and $s\leq u$ (the other cases are analogous) and prove the following claim by induction:
+Case 2: $(t,s)$ is not in the image of $M^k\otimes M_0$ under $\mu_k$.
+That is, $(t,s)$ occurs in a ``hole'' which we will need to navigate around.
+Again, we are restricting our attention to the case when $r\leq t$ and $s\leq u$ (the other cases are analogous).